Full question:

 Answer:

-(3) The name and last known address of the parent, guardian, or custodian;
+- The name and last known address of the parent, guardian, or custodian

-(6) The petitioner's plan for meeting the petitioner's needs and living expenses which plan may include a statement of employment and wages earned that is verified by the petitioner's employer.”
+- A plan for meeting their needs and living expenses, which may include employment details and verified wages

-(4) That emancipation is in the best interests of the petitioner.
+- Emancipation must be in the best interests of the minor

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.